criteo/tf-yarn/README.md

 # tf-yarnᵝ

-tf-yarn is a Python library we have built at Criteo for training TensorFlow models on a YARN cluster.
+tf-yarn is a Python library we have built at Criteo for training TensorFlow models on a Hadoop/YARN cluster.
 An introducing blog post can be found [here](https://medium.com/criteo-labs/train-tensorflow-models-on-yarn-in-just-a-few-lines-of-code-ba0f354f38e3).

 It supports running on one worker or on multiple workers with different distribution strategies, it can run on CPUs or GPUs and also runs with the recently added standalone client mode, and this with just a few lines of code.